 The Consumer Products Safety Commission and the American Society for Testing Materials examine helmets to ensure that they are fit to protect bikers from a variety of impacts that can result in massive head trauma.
 However, cyclists need to ensure that their helmet fits properly before riding.
 A helmet that fits well should be snug but not too tight, and it should sit at a level position on the head.
 The helmet should not be tilted back, and the front edge should be situated no more than one inch above the eyebrows.

-- Bicycle Helmets 2015 - Reports on the newest bicycle helmets on the market.
+- Bicycle Helmets 2021 - Reports on the newest bicycle helmets on the market

 Other Cycling Safety Equipment

-Nighttime biking is especially dangerous for cyclists on traditional or ebike electric bikes, as nearly half of all fatal bicycle accidents in 2012 occurred between 4:00 PM and midnight.
-According to the National Highway Traffic Safety Administration, only four out of ten bicyclists that ride at night claim to use bike headlights or reflective clothing in order to make themselves more visible.
-Even fewer people claimed to use taillights, reflectors, or body lights in order to stay safe while biking after dark.
+Nighttime biking is especially dangerous for cyclists on traditional or e-bike electric bikes, as nearly half of all fatal bicycle accidents in 2012 occurred between 4:00 PM and midnight.
+According to the National Highway Traffic Safety Administration, only four out of ten bicyclists that ride at night claim to use bike headlights or reflective clothing to make themselves more visible.
+Even fewer people claimed to use taillights, reflectors, or body lights to stay safe while biking after dark.

 Bicycle Safety Courses and Other Resources

 Bicycle safety courses are available for children and adults to teach the skills that cyclists will need to stay safe while biking.
 These courses provide cyclists with the confidence and skills that they need to ride legally and safely on the trails or in traffic.
 Safety tips and equipment will be reviewed, as will crash avoidance techniques, on-bike skills, and safety checks.
 Advanced courses may focus on the topics of mechanics, training for long bike rides, paceline skills, and all-weather riding.